 We are all familiar with the US TV series, Spartacus, produced in New Zealand that ran from 2010-2013 with all the guts, gore and erotic spectacle of ancient Rome.
 The first season was titled Spartacus: Blood & Sand, with the prequel Spartacus: Gods of the Arena.
 The second and final seasons were titled Spartacus: Vengeance and Spartacus: War of the Damned respectively.
 The series was inspired by the historical figure of Spartacus, a Thracian gladiator who from 73-71 BC led a major slave uprising against the indignities and cruelty of the Roman Empire departing from Capua, southern Italy.

 The rendition by the Artscape Opera House takes the tale of the protagonist and sets it firmly in Africa.
-Spartacus in Africa will be performed by international guest artists like Brooklyn Mack from the Washington Ballet, but I am more interested in seeing South African dancer, Casey Swales, this Sunday 29th June at 3PM, accompanied by the Cape Philharmonic Orchestra.
+Spartacus in Africa will be performed by international guest artists like Brooklyn Mack from the Washington Ballet, and homegrown talent, Casey Swales, this Sunday 29th June at 3PM, accompanied by the Cape Philharmonic Orchestra.

 The show features over a 100 dancers and runs to 12 July 2015 at the Artscape.
 Don’t let winter stop you from coming out and experiencing the cultural delights of this beautiful city.